Beyond the Classroom

 Student Publications - (931) 221-7376

-Student Publications is home to the editorially independent student newspaper, The All State, APSU’s student newspaper since 1930.
+Student Publications and Communications is home to the editorially independent student newspaper, The All State, APSU’s student newspaper since 1930.
 The department offers a learning environment where students can develop and enhance writing, editing and design skills, leadership, teamwork, decision making, ethical reasoning and time management in a practical environment.

 Students are not required to have previous experience.
 Any enrolled student is welcome to apply for an array of positions from writing, to designing and advertising by visiting www.apsu.edu/student-pubs.